jump-dev/MathOptInterface.jl/docs/src/index.md

 for extensibility.

-In constrast to the LP file, the .NL file explicitly aims for machine-readability at the expense of human-readability.[^5] It is also considerably more flexible in the problem classes it can represent (in particular, arbitrary nonlinear functions are supported).
+In constrast to the LP file, the .NL file explicitly aims for machine-readability at the expense of human-readability [^5].
+It is also considerably more flexible in the problem classes it can represent (in particular, arbitrary nonlinear functions are supported).
 However, once again, the format is not extensible to new problem formats, and lacks support for conic problems.

-More recently, considerable work has been put into developing the OSiL format.[^4] In developing OSiL, Fourer et al. idenfied many of the challenges and limitations of previous formats and attempted to overcome them.
+More recently, considerable work has been put into developing the OSiL format [^4].
+In developing OSiL, Fourer et al. idenfied many of the challenges and limitations of previous formats and attempted to overcome them.
 In particular, they choose to use XML as the basis for their format.
 This removed the burden of